 Over the next several months, Oregon OSHA will be holding virtual meetings for both rulemaking efforts with advisory committees and stakeholders to gather information and begin drafting new occupational health standards on both

 preventing outdoor heat-related illness and protection from unhealthy levels of wildfire smoke.
 Stakeholders encouraged to participate in either or both rulemaking activities include, but are not limited to, individuals representing outdoor work operations such as crop-production agriculture, landscape construction and maintenance, wildland firefighting, forest activities, most construction, and demolition work.
 Meetings will focus on the following discussion points:

 - Identification of potentially harmful levels to worker exposures;

-- Engineering, administrative, and personal protective equipment controls to address potentially harmful exposures;
+- Engineering, administrative, and personal protection equipment controls to address potentially harmful exposures;

 - Employee training and instruction; and

 - Potential fiscal impacts of proposed rule requirements.

 November 15, 2021

 June 23, 2021